|

 stadium would first host the Olympics and then be converted to a

-baseball stadium.
+baseball only facility.
 A site just south of Atlanta Fulton County

 Stadium, on city owned land was chose to construct the stadium.